hukl/shortcut.io_old/README.md

 Basically you go to https://shortcut.io and sign up.
 Then you either import bookmarks or use the bookmarklet in the main menu to add new bookmarks.

+On the bottom of the dashboard there is a "MORE" link.
+If you have more urls that fit on the dashboard you can get the next batch by clicking on this link.

 ## Unfinished Features / Ideas

 * Discover / browse bookmarks from friends